 - Give’ Em the Hose: A garden hose with a spray trigger attachment works great for cleaning the gutter of small debris once you have finished with the big stuff.
 Remember to spray toward the downspout.
 If your gutter drains into the street, remove the elbow joint to avoid clogging that may occur underground.

-- Rubber Rules: Always wear rubber sole shoes for your best grip on the rungs or steps of any ladder.
+- Rubber Rules: Always wear rubber-soled shoes for your best grip on the rungs or steps of any ladder.

 These are just a few tips and tricks to make sure cleaning your gutters goes smoothly.
 The biggest tip to remember is to use common sense.
 If a tool slips off the ladder, let it go.
 Don’t go scrambling after it, and never stretch too far in any direction (especially if it means you only have one foot on the ladder).
 Finally, if the task seems too daunting or your roof is too steep, hire a licensed professional.

-Do you have any fall cleanup tips – leave a comment below to share with everyone.
+Do you have any fall cleanup tips?
+Leave a comment below!

 Click here for more information about insurance in your state.